Countryfile presenters say this year's live event will be best yet

 Organisers SME London said that ‘lessons have been learned’ after last year’s traffic chaos and that a new traffic management team was in place and a new 2,000 space car park would be introduced south of the palace to alleviate congestion.

-Tickets to the event, for which our sister paper Oxford Times is a media partner, start from £27 when booked in advance, and £30 on the door.
+Tickets to the event start from £27 when booked in advance, and £30 on the door.

 Child tickets cost £13 in advance and £15 on the day, and family tickets including two adults and two children cost £67 if booked early and £75 on the door.
 Visit countryfilelive.com to book your place.